Finding the best budget monitor can be challenging. For a graphic designer, the monitor is essential in creating great animations and logos.

 Screen size: 24-inch | Resolution: 1920x1080p | Aspect ratio: 16:9 | Panel Type: IPS | Refresh Rate: 60Hz

-It is 100% accurate for sRGB and 99% accurate for rgb/rec. which means that you can see videos with a lot of colors more precisely.
+It is 100% accurate for sRGB and 99% for RGB/rec.
+This means you can see videos with many colors more precisely.
 The monitor has a cutting-edge design.

 It has a light and sensor for working in low lights.
 The monitor also has USB Type-C for USB 3.0 downstream port and two headphone jacks.